Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Midnight Cowboy (1969), 119 minutes, D: John Schlesinger

-An exceptional, provocative, gritty portrait of a naive, small-town Texan Joe Buck (Jon Voight) who becomes an unsuccessful male prostitute in Manhattan and his befriended relationship with a slimy, tubercular, limping, homeless, petty thief and con artist Ratso Rizzo (Dustin Hoffman) who dreams of making it rich in sunny Florida.
-The two establish interdependent bonds of love and trust in the big city, both hoping for a better life elsewhere.
-Once-controversial because it was originally rated X, this Oscar-winning Best Picture film was made on location in New York to portray seediness, corruption, and big-city anonymity, and based on James Leo Herlihy's novel.
+An exceptional, provocative, gritty buddy film - a poignant, downbeat, and tragic drama.
+It was a portrait of a naive, small-town Texan Joe Buck (Jon Voight), a slow-witted, pretty-boy blonde, who transplanted himself to NYC.
+He unexpectedly became an unsuccessful male prostitute-gigolo in Manhattan.
+Out of necessity, he was forced to befriend slimy, tubercular, limping, homeless, petty thief and con artist Enrico "Ratso" Rizzo (Dustin Hoffman), the film's anti-hero, who dreamt of making it rich in sunny Florida.
+The two established interdependent bonds of love and trust in the big city, both hoping for a better life elsewhere.
+The unglamorous, sickly Rizzo bonded with the disillusioned drifter and together they struggled to live a marginalized existence in American society.
+Once-controversial because it was originally rated X, this adult-oriented, Oscar-winning Best Picture film was made on location in New York to portray seediness, corruption, and big-city anonymity, and based on James Leo Herlihy's novel.

 The Prime of Miss Jean Brodie (1969, UK), 116 minutes, D: Ronald Neame